dongqiuyinggrace/100-days-of-code/README.md

   **Today's progress**: Add a Event Form component used to add events for a particular day, and apply Formik library to manipulate form.

   **Thoughts**: Need to learn more about Formik Library.

+## Day8: January 22, 2021 (working on Calendar)

+  **Today's progress**: Create Custom TextInput component with Fomik useField and add Validation with Yup.

+  **Thoughts**: Failed to use Field component with custom input component when trying to use meta error and touched property in custom input component.
+However when using useField, it works.